zircleUI/docs/docs/guide/migration.md

 	- Use `config()`

 ## CSS styles
-In zircle 0.3.3 the css styles were inside the zircle.js file (inlined css).
-At the begining, I thought it was cool, but using it a while I realized that it is difficult to adapt the style to a particular project.
-So, in zircle >= 1.0.0 the css styles are extracted into a separated css file again.
+Before **zircle ui 0.9.0** the css styles were inside the zircle.js file (inlined css).
+At the begining, I thought it was cool, but using it a while I realized that it is difficult to adapt the styles to a particular project.
+So, in **zircle ui >= 0.9.0** the css styles are extracted into a separated css file again.

-From zircle 1.0.0 the css prepocesor `sass` is used in development.
+From **zircle ui 0.9.0** the css prepocessor `SASS` is used in development.
 Now there are two sass files.
-One, called `styles`with the generic styles and other called `themes`.
+One, called `styles` with generic styles and other called `themes`.

 Some css classes were renamed to avoid potentials conflicts with others libraries.